Skip to main content

 Why Generic Solutions Fail

-Legacy SaaS cannot calculate complex operational variables like OSHA unit requirements, FOG compliance manifests, or the empathetic tone variations required in high-stress field service interactions.
+Legacy SaaS cannot calculate complex operational variables like OSHA unit requirements, FOG compliance manifests, or the empathetic tone variations required in high-stress service interactions.

 • -Does the software understand the difference between a 100-amp and 200-amp panel upgrade?